 6. #RememberTheRescue on Social Media

-NEW THIS YEAR – the #RememberTheRescue Challenge: Post with a purpose!
+The #RememberTheRescue Challenge will return in 2017.
+Post with a purpose!
 When animal-lovers post their rescue pet’s story with #RememberTheRescue + #RememberMeThursday + photo, they can win money and pet food for you (aka their favorite shelter or rescue.)
-Our partner, Blue Buffalo, will be giving away 3,000 pounds of food, Embrace Pet Insurance and Helen Woodward Animal Center will be donating $2,000 and Kong will be giving away 500 toys!
+Stay tuned for posting details, including downloadable graphics to share and pre-written post ideas!

 7. Organize staff and volunteers